dougeby/IntuneDocs/intune/kiosk-settings.md

   - **Default home page URL**: Enter the default URL shown when the kiosk browser opens or when the browser restarts.
 For example, enter `http://bing.com` or `http://www.contoso.com`.

   - **Home button**: **Show** or **hide** the kiosk browser's home button.
-By default, the button is not shown.
+By default, the button isn't shown.

   - **Navigation buttons**: **Show** or **hide** the forward and back buttons.
-By default, the navigation buttons are not shown.
+By default, the navigation buttons aren't shown.

   - **End session button**: **Show** or **hide** the end session button.
 When shown, the user selects the button, and the app prompts to end the session.
 When confirmed, the browser clears all browsing data (cookies, cache, and so on), and then opens the default URL.
-By default, the button is not shown.
+By default, the button isn't shown.

   - **Refresh browser after idle time**: Enter the amount of idle time (1-1440 minutes) until the kiosk browser restarts in a fresh state.
 Idle time is the number of minutes since the user’s last interaction.
-By default, the value is empty or blank, which means there is no idle timeout.
+By default, the value is empty or blank, which means there isn't any idle timeout.

   - **Allowed websites**: Use this setting to allow specific websites to open.
 In other words, use this feature to restrict or prevent websites on the device.
 For example, you can allow all websites at `contoso.com*` to open.
 By default, all websites are allowed.

-    To allow specific websites, upload a .csv file that contains a list of the allowed websites.
+    To allow specific websites, upload a .csv file that includes a list of the allowed websites.
 If you don't add a .csv file, all websites are allowed.

   Select **OK** to save your changes.